richatenany98/wedding-planner/RENDER_DEPLOYMENT.md

 ### Common Issues

 1. **"Cannot find module '/opt/render/project/src/dist/index.js'"**
-   - ✅ **FIXED**: The build script now creates the necessary files
+   - ✅ **FIXED**: The new build command ensures the file is always created
-   - Check the build logs in Render dashboard
+   - The build command copies a pre-made server file

 2. **Database connection issues**
    - Verify your `DATABASE_URL` is correct